 The showroom at Tsuga Studios, squirreled up a back road on the western edge of town, is usually open by appointment only, but hosts an open house and holiday sale one weekend in December, when blown-glass Christmas ornaments festoon the rafters and seconds draw fans from afar.
 Glassmaker Nicholas Kekic is known for his deeply colored, elegantly simple pitchers and bowls.

 Back near the green, Chester’s attraction for artists carries over to Baba-a-Louis Bakery.
 John McLure’s sticky buns, croissants, French loaves, and peasant breads are distributed throughout New England, but here you’ll also find his French pastries, including buche de Noel.
-The octagonal building, which McLure designed and built, features arches soaring 30 feet and also houses The Phoenix Cafe, serving made-from-scratch soups and sandwiches.
+The octagonal building, which McLure designed and built, features arches soaring 30 feet.